globus/globus-compute/docs/endpoints/endpoints.rst

 this discussion; Parsl implements `a number of other providers`_.)

 Using the full power of the underlying resources requires site‑specific setup, and can be tricky to get right.
-For instance, configuring the CEA to submit tasks to a batch scheduler might require a scheduler account id, awareness of which queues are accessible for the account id and the job size at hand (that can change!), knowledge of which network interface cards to use, administrator‑chosen setup steps, and so forth ... the :doc:`list of example configurations <endpoint_examples>` is a good first resource as these are known working configurations.
+For instance, configuring the endpoint to submit tasks to a batch scheduler might require a scheduler account id, awareness of which queues are accessible for the account id and the job size at hand (that can change!), knowledge of which network interface cards to use, administrator‑chosen setup steps, and so forth ... the :doc:`list of example configurations <endpoint_examples>` is a good first resource as these are known working configurations.

 .. |ThreadPoolExecutor| replace:: ``concurrent.futures.ThreadPoolExecutor``
 .. _ThreadPoolExecutor: https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor